Meri Behan Maya: Reception

 The drama was written by the legendary scriptwriter Haseena Moin, thus people had a lot of expectations from it.
 The drama was very well received by the critics and the audience.
 The fresh story depicting a positive relationship between the two sisters was immensely liked.
 Annie Jaffry won several accolades for her challenging role as Maya and was appreciated by everyone.
 The drama was shot at scenic locations in Murre.
 The drama also received good TRPs, the last episode got average TRPs of 4.2, the highest of that month for Geo TV.
+The highest TRP achieved by this drama was 7.1.
 The drama was also listed in the top 10 drama serials of 2012 by Geo TV.
 But the makeup of Bindya and Neelam Muneer was heavily criticized.

 Soundtrack

 Meri Behan Maya's title song Tell Me Why is sung by Mehwish Hayat, composed by Waqar Ali and lyrics by Muhammad Nasir.
 The song of this drama serial became immensely popular due to its different lyrics and catchy music.
 The lines of the song are frequently used during the course of the show.